khaldi-med/thejsway/notes.md

 Technically speaking, HTTP is a pretty simple protocol based on textual commands.
 ```
 * URL, or Uniform Resource Locator.
 A URL uniquely describes a web resource and the way to request it.

 * AJAX call is an asynchronous HTTP request made to retrieve or send data from/to a server.

+* In a synchronous exchange, the asker waits until he gets the needed info.
+A telephone call is an example of a synchronous exchange.

+* On the contrary, the asker in an asynchronous exchange can do something else while waiting for the completion of his request.
+Email is an example of an asynchronous exchange.

+* Cross-domain AJAX requests are only possible if the server has been configured to accept them by setting on cross-origin resource sharing (CORS).

+* Since synchronous requests block the calling process until their result is received, only asynchronous HTTP requests should be used when building a web application.

+* A JavaScript promise is an object with then() and catch() methods. then() is called when the promise is fulfilled.
+It takes the operation result as a parameter.
+On the contrary, catch() is called when the promise is rejected.

 ### Database